Linting setup using ESLint

 Option 2: everything that is in option 1 + typescript code rules

 I like option 2 best as it adds a lot of good rules that will check your typescript code and give you feedback if needed.
 If you too decide to use this option, but it finds too many problems in your code, then maybe set the rules to warn instead of error until you have time to fix problems that get reported.
-Later you can switch back to error to enforce the rules (or you might want to disactivate some of the rules completly)
+Later you can switch back to error to enforce the rules (or you might want to deactivate some of the rules completely)

 If you chose option 2 (the stricter version with more typescript-related rules), we first need to install the additional @typescript-eslint/eslint-plugin package, but to ensure that this package uses the same version as the @typescript-eslint/parser package, I recommend installing both, like so: